Lattice Collective Modes from a Continuum Model of Magic-Angle Twisted Bilayer Graphene: Introduction

 The traditional approach to understanding the collective excitations of an insulator is to start from a lattice model in which electrons can occupy one of a small set of atomic-like Wannier states associated with each lattice site.
 In the simplest case of a one-band Hubbard model, for example, only two-spin states are available on each lattice site.
 That approach is not available in the MATBG case because of the topological properties~\cite{Song2019,zou2018band,Po2019,Liu2019,ahn2019,song2020tbg} of MATBG's valley-projected bands, which present an obstruction to the identification of useful Wannier orbitals.
 Instead one must either start from a model with many Wannier orbitals for each MATBG flat-band or from a continuum model that does not restrict orbital wavefunctions.
 In this work, we develop a continuum model theory\cite{Bistritzer2011} of the low-energy collective particle-hole excitations that can be applied to any insulating state and is similar to the time-dependent mean-field approaches used previously\cite{Wu2020,Alavirad2019,Kwan2020} to calculate the spin-wave excitations of spin-polarized insulating states.
 The continuum model approach has the incidental advantage that it is possible to account for long-range Coulomb interactions without truncation \cite{Xie2020}.
 We focus specifically on the insulating state at $\nu=-3$ carriers per moir\'e unit cell where the insulating ground state is fully spin and valley polarized and all band degeneracies are lifted by the broken spin and valley symmetry~\cite{Xie2020}.
+We note that our results apply for the $\nu=3$ insulator as well which is more commonly seen experimentally~\cite{Cao2018,Yankowitz1059,Sharpe2019,Lu2019}, since the model we study is nearly particle-hole symmetric~\cite{Bistritzer2011,Song2019}.
 We retain both both valence and conduction flat bands, and show that this is essential to capture qualitative aspects of the excitation spectrum.